davestearns/tutorials/src/building-blocks.md

 ![diagram showing load balancer in-between a set of clients and a set of HTTP servers](img/load-balancer.png)

 Load balancers are fairly generic components, meaning they are typically open-source software programs that can be used "off the shelf" with just a minimal amount of configuration.
 Popular examples include [NGINX](https://nginx.org/) and [HAProxy](https://www.haproxy.org/).
-Cloud providers also offer these as hosted services you can simply deploy--for example, [AWS Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) or [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).
+Cloud providers also offer these as hosted services you can simply deploy---for example, [AWS Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) or [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).

 Load balancers perform several jobs that are critical to building highly-scalable and reliable systems: